How do experts use acupressure? - CancerChoices

 Acupressure is based on acupuncture, a traditional Chinese medicine therapy.
 A recommendation for use of acupressure by a Chinese medicine clinical service is included above on this page.

-Learn more about traditional medicine and how to find a practitioner: Finding Integrative Oncologists and Other Practitioners ›
+Learn more about traditional Chinese medicine and how to find a practitioner: Traditional Chinese Medicine and Professionals in Cancer Care ›

 Other expert assessments